netdata/netdata/README.md

 *Charts are panned by dragging them with the mouse.
 Charts can be zoomed in/out with`SHIFT` + `mouse wheel` while the mouse pointer is over a chart.*

+> The visible time-frame (pan and zoom) is propagated from netdata server to netdata server, via the `my-netdata` menu.

 ### Highlighted time-frame

 To improve visual anomaly detection across charts, the user can highlight a time-frame (by pressing `ALT` + `mouse selection`) on all charts.

 ![highlighted-timeframe](https://user-images.githubusercontent.com/2662304/48311876-f9093300-e5ae-11e8-9c74-e3e291741990.gif)

 *A highlighted time-frame can be given by pressing `ALT` + `mouse selection` on any chart.
-Netdata will highlight the same range on all charts.
-Highlighted ranges are propagated from netdata server to netdata server, via the `my-netdata` menu.*
+Netdata will highlight the same range on all charts.*

+> Highlighted ranges are propagated from netdata server to netdata server, via the `my-netdata` menu.

 ## What does it monitor